briancheng195/PID-Tuning-to-Control-Speed-of-DC-Motor/README.md

 # Implementation of Moving Average Filter
 - To reduce the noise of the motor, a moving average filter is applied
-- For example, the code takes in the latest 5 measured speed values (1st to 5th measured speed values) and calculates the average.
+- For example, the code takes in the latest 5 measured speed values (1st to 5th measured speed values) and calculates the average at every 100ms time interval.
 Afterwards, once the 6th measured speed value is taken in, the oldest measured speed reading is removed from the array and the latest measured speed reading is added into the array.
 The average   is calculated again and the process repeats so forth

 # Control Loop Speed Control of FIT0522 DC Motor
 - The purpose of implementing a PID controller is to regulate the speed of the motor so that it is able to drive towards its target speed